emhart/10-simple-rules-data-storage/manuscript/manuscript.md

   data is stored in small chunks across multiple redundant nodes.

 * **MapReduce** is a style of programming designed to work with large datasets in parallel computing environments.
-Such programs are composed of a Map procedure where the dataset is sliced into several pieces, and a Reduce procedure where summary operations are applied to each of the slices.
+Such programs are composed of a **map** procedure where the dataset is sliced into several pieces, and a **reduce** procedure where summary operations are applied to each of the slices.

 * **MD5** is a Message Digest algorithm used in cryptographic hash functions often